-Jessie Brunner serves as Senior Program Manager at the Center for Human Rights and International Justice at Stanford University.
-Here she manages student programs, including the Minor in Human Rights, as well as Center collaborations and several research activities.
-In addition to work on criminal justice reform, Jessie currently researches issues relevant to data in the human trafficking field, with a focus on Southeast Asia.
+Jessie Brunner serves as Deputy Director of Strategy and Program Development at the Center for Human Rights and International Justice at Stanford University.
+In this capacity she manages the Center's main interdisciplinary collaborations and research activities, in addition to advising on overall Center strategy.
+Jessie currently researches issues relevant to data collection and ethical data use in the human trafficking field, with a focus on Brazil and Southeast Asia.
 She works on these issues at the local level with the San Francisco Mayor’s Task Force on Anti-Human Trafficking and at the global level as a member of Knowledge Platform Reference Group of Alliance 8.7, which helps set the UN agenda on Sustainable Development Goal 8.7 related to human trafficking and forced labor.
-She is the author of Inaccurate Numbers, Inadequate Policies: Enhancing Data to Evaluate the Prevalence of Human Trafficking in ASEAN (2015), Getting to Good Human Trafficking Data: Everyday Guidelines for Frontline Practitioners in Southeast Asia (2018), and Getting to Good Human Trafficking Data: Assessing the Landscape in Southeast Asia and Promising Practices from ASEAN Governments and Civil Society (2018).
+Furthermore, in her role as co-Principal Investigator of the Re:Structure Lab, Jessie is investigating how supply chains and business models can be re-imagined to promote equitable labour standards, worker rights, and abolish forced labour.
+She is also Director of Strategic Partnerships for the Stanford Human Trafficking Data Lab, guiding the Lab’s overall strategy and establishing key relationships and connections with the global anti-trafficking community.